Simple Supper Friday: Destructed Pesto Meatza

-I decided to use pesto sauce, rather than tomato because I had some fresh basil that I needed to use up pronto!
-I didn’t really follow any sort of recipe or measurements for my pesto, but here’s what I did (roughly):
+I decided to use dairy-free pesto sauce, rather than tomato because I had some fresh basil that I needed to use up ASAP!
+I didn’t really follow any sort of recipe or measurements for my pesto, but here’s roughly what I did:

 - Blend everything together until all the ingredients are ground up and well incorporated.